frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/payroll/salary-structure.md

 1. Go to the Salary Structure list, click on New.
 2. Enter the Salary Structure Name.
 3. Select the Company Name, Payroll Frequency and *Currency(Added in version 13)*.
+You can pay salary in different currencies, i.e. multi-currency payroll.
 4. Enter Earnings and Deductions details.
 5. Save and Submit.